Simpcyclassy/hello-go/README.md

 - [ ] Use Go modules
 - [ ] Restructure the folder (for example a separate file for handlers)
 - [ ] Add concurrent requests
+- [ ] Add a config and pass constants as command line arguments